SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 ![IoT Message](../images/app-4.png)

 Once the connector is configured, we need to select email parameters.
-In this example, we will use the subject and the body content, as defined in the API definition with the sample content input.
+In this example, we will use the **Subject** and the **Body** content, as defined in the API definition with the sample content input.

 ![IoT Message](../images/app-5.png)

+Logic Apps creates some fields called **dynamic content** based on the input parameters in the API call definition you did in the previous block.
+Select the parameters **to_address**, **subject_text** and **body** and place them in the proper location.
 ![IoT Message](../images/app-6.png)
 ![IoT Message](../images/app-7.png)
 ![IoT Message](../images/app-8.png)